bspeice/speice.io/_drafts/case-study-optimization.md

 This is the hardest part of the post.
-Because Rust uses [its own allocator](https://github.com/rust-lang/rust/pull/27400#issue-41256384) by default, `heaptrack` is unable to properly record what your code is actually doing.
-We have to instead compile our programs with some special options to make it work.
+Because Rust uses [its own allocator](https://github.com/rust-lang/rust/pull/27400#issue-41256384) by default, `heaptrack` is unable to properly record what your code is doing out of the box.
+Instead, we compile our programs with some special options to make it work.

 Specifically, in `lib.rs` or `main.rs`, make sure you add this: